Frank-on/Portfolio/README.md

 # Data Analysis Portfolio

 ## About me
 My name is Franklin, a data enthusiast with two years of practcial experience in data analysis and visualization.
 I also have a longer experience in other non-tech roles including as a life insurance policy conseravation analyst and accountant.
+This porfolio covers relevant expeience and activities that showacase my abilities as data analyst.

 ### Tools